kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

 rvalue references and their role
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+An lvalue is object that has name, an object whose address can be taken.
+If an object is not an lvalue it is called an rvalue.
 An rvalue is a temporary object whose lifetime does not extend past the current line\ |apos|\ s semicolon\.
-You cannot take the address of an rvalue.
-An lvalue on the other hand is an object whose address can always be taken.
-For an in-depth details see `A Brief Introduction to Rvalue References <http://www.artima.com/cppsource/rvalue.html>`_.
+You cannot take the address of an
+rvalue.
+The address of an lvalue on the other hand can always be taken.
+For more in-depth details see `A Brief Introduction to Rvalue References <http://www.artima.com/cppsource/rvalue.html>`_.
 Below are some example of rvalue and lvalues:

 .. code-block:: cpp